 The Original 13 States

-After the first 13 states, which were the original 13 colonies, were introduced into the Union, the remaining 37 were admitted over time with the approval of Congress.
+After the first 13 states, the original 13 colonies, were introduced into the Union, the remaining 37 were admitted over time with the approval of Congress.

 The First States

-The first 13 states were all located along the majority of the continental United States’ East coast.
+The first 13 states were all located along most of the continental United States’ East coast.
 They are:

 - New Hampshire

 - South Carolina

 However, after ratifying the Declaration of Independence, each colony did not automatically become a state.